S&P Index from 1825 to 2010

 The graph below is an interesting depiction of the S&P Index’s annual returns since 1825.
-Of the 184 years 70% were positive and 30% negative.
-The 2008 year-to-date return is -36.7%, resulting in the red block moving one category to the right since the graph was constructed.
-The jury is out on whether the bounce will be strong enough to make the year look more respectable.
+Of the 186 years 70% were positive and 30% negative.
+The Index’s total return for 2010 was +15.06%.
+Although interesting, the chart offers little guidance as to where the 2011 block will be placed.

-Please click on the image for a larger graph.
+Click here or on the image below for a larger chart.

 More on this topic (What's this?)